top of page

 • A wish to avoid accountability

-• Feeling too overwhelmed or traumatised to act
+• Feeling too overwhelmed or traumatized to act

 • A culture of instant solutions—ask a question, get a quick answer